NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ## Controller Setup

-### Requirements
+### MCU Requirements

-Minimum MCU: 256kB Flash, 16kB SRAM, 16 MHz
+Minimum MCU: 256~512kB Flash, 16~24kB SRAM, 8~16 MHz
 Recommended: 1+MB Flash, 32+kB SRAM, 32+ MHz

-Will work: Nano 33 (any), MKR (any), Due/Zero, ESP32/8266, Teensy 3+, STM32, Pico, etc.
+Will work: Nano 33 (any), MKR (any), Due/Zero, ESP32/8266, Teensy 3+, STM32 (properly sized), Pico, etc.
-Won't work: Uno (any), Nano (classic & Every), Leonardo/Duemilanove, Micro, Pro, Esplora, Teensy 2-, etc.
+Won't work: Uno (any), Nano (classic & Every), Leonardo/Duemilanove, Micro, Pro, Esplora, Teensy 2-, STM8, STM32 (improperly sized), etc.

-Devices that _may_ work, but only with custom tweaking/limited build: ATMega2560, Genuino 101
+Devices that _may_ work, but only with heavy tweaking/limited build: ATMega2560, Genuino 101

+Note: Certain MCUs, such as those from STM, are sold in many different Flash/SRAM size configurations.
+Some configurations may not be supported, others may limit total system size (i.e. object count, library support, and/or other features).

 ### Installation